CloudAstro/MicroHack/03-developer-productivity-developer-velocity/challenges/02-How-to-get-up-to-speed-as-Developer.md

 Now that we have everything set up its time to prepare the environment to start coding.

-- Install an IDE/Code Editor (for this microhack VS Code)
+- Install an IDE/Code Editor (for this microhack Visual Studio Code)
+- Install VS Code Live Server extension
-- Install Node (we are going to use React as an example for this microhack)
+- We are going to write simple html as example for this microhack

+#### Note!
+In your real project

 ## Challenge Completed if

 - VS Code is ready for use
-- Node is propperly installed on the Dev Box
+- Our code runs as expected